MichaelCurrin/auto-commit-msg/docs/other/credit.md

 ## Git Prefix

 - Repos: [srmeyers/git-prefix](https://github.com/srmeyers/git-prefix) or the fork [d3skdev/git-prefix](https://github.com/d3skdev/git-prefix).
-- I found this in the marketplace - it adds a _branch prefix_ to commit message UI box and gives the user a chance to read it and edit it.
-This is very close to the flow that I want and it far less code that Git Semantic Commit, so my extension is based on this.
+- I found this in the marketplace - it adds a _branch prefix_ to the commit message UI box and gives the user a chance to read it and edit it.
+This is very close to the flow that I want and it is far less code than Git Semantic Commit, so my extension is based on this.
 See for example the use of `repository.inputBox.value` in [extension.ts](/src/extension.ts).

 ## Parse Git Status

 - Repo: [jamestalmage/parse-git-status](https://github.com/jamestalmage/parse-git-status)
 - I started out parsing git status output (not diff-index), intending to use this NPM package.
-Unfortunately it does not come with types and I couldn't figure out how to add types, so I took the logic from it and rewrote it as my own so it is easier to manage and extend.
+Unfortunately, it does not come with types and I couldn't figure out how to add types, so I took the logic from it and rewrote it as my own so it is easier to manage and extend.
 See my [parse-git-output](/src/generate/parse-git-output) module - that based on `parse-git-status`.
 - My enhancements:
     - Compatible with git status `--porcelain` flag.
         - Replaced use of `-z` mode.
-As I not like separating by either one _or_ two null characters and how the original package did this splitting.
-So I split columns by whitespace rather and had lines split by newline character (for when more than one files changes or there is a trailing line).
+As I do not like separating by either one _or_ two null characters and how the original package did this splitting.
+So I split columns by whitespace rather and had lines split by a newline character (for when more than one files changes or there is a trailing line).
     - Cleaner `for` loop logic
         - I found the original hard to work on because of how it uses an old-style `for` loop and `i` variable.
         - I found using `.split` with a regex pattern was much simpler.